What is the role of a publicist? What do they do on a day to day basis?

 You see, a company or nonprofit does not own its Brand.
 A Brand is a perception in someone’s mind.
 An organization can help shape their Brand by the stories they share.
 Scott Bedbury said, “A great brand is a story that’s never completely told.”

-In addition to writing stories, Public Relations Professionals can help companies create a Community Engagement Strategy to build relationships and align with a cause.
+In addition to writing stories, publicists can help companies create a Community Engagement Strategy to build relationships and align with a cause.